intel/ai-reference-models/tools/ModelBuilderAdvanced.md

 # <model name> <precision> <mode>
 ```

-When the documentation is generated, the text subsitution will happen and
+When the documentation is generated, the text substitution will happen and
 the generated README.md will have the values filled in:
 ```
 <!--- 0.
 Title -->